 UK Parliament is told Christianity is ‘most persecuted religion’

-The Bishop Moussa Coptic Church in Minya was destroyted by pro-Morsi supporters in Egypt, many of whom blamed Christians for his overthrow.
+The Bishop Moussa Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Church in Minya was destroyted by pro-Morsi supporters in Egypt, many of whom blamed Christians for his overthrow.

 David Degner, Getty Images

 The plight of Christians around the world was discussed in a three-hour debate at the Houses of Parliament in London yesterday.

 Members of the House of Commons were told that the persecution of Christians is increasing, that one Christian is killed around every 11 minutes around the world, and that Christianity is the “most persecuted religion globally”.

 A long list of countries in which life as a Christian is most difficult was discussed, including Syria, North Korea, Eritrea, Nigeria, Iraq and Egypt.

 MP Jim Shannon said the persecution of Christians is “the biggest story in the world that has never been told”.

 He said that although the right to freedom of thought, conscience and religion is enshrined in the Universal Declaration of Human Rights, there are many countries in which these rights are not given.